 A bit of a finish in the knitting department.
 Remember the yarn I bought at the Quilt Show at Malvern? well, it has become a very colourful shawl.
 Beads have been added at the edge and are knitted in.
 I was told that the ball of wool would knit the shawl and I ran out before the end.
 Rather than buy another ball I just undid a few rows and added the beads and held my breath that there would be enough to finish it.
 I finished with about 6"s of yarn to spare.
 I am not that fond of the colours but wanted to see how it knitted up and the pattern was very easy.
 The pattern came free with the yarn and is Noro Kureyon. ( Details in previous post).
 I am sure that I have something more suited to my taste in my stash and will definitely make another one.

-My niece Megan has taken up patchwork and is busy making hexagons for a quilt for her new bed.
+Megan has taken up patchwork and is busy making hexagons for a quilt for her new bed.
 She is well and truly hooked.
 As we live so far apart lessons have been conducted by email and phone and I am impressed with her keenness.
 According to Meg, today's Daily Mail newspaper says that quilting makes you happy.
 Now we already knew that didn't we.
 You can see a bit more on her blog.
 When her exams are finished then hopefully she will post a bit more.

 Sorry, for the long post.
 I must blog more often and then I won't need to write such an essay.